 I am on tick watch.
 I have to keep my eyes open every day, do tick checks on my kids, encourage them to enjoy the outdoors with my heart in my mouth, teach them to be safe without teaching them to be fearful, never completely let my guard down.
 I am on a trip, to… Continue reading Tickwatch!

 It might seem like a small thing, especially to an adult who does it all the time, but for my son, swallowing pills has not been possible ... until yesterday.
 This might seem like a small thing, but the daily number and volume of bad smelling, bad tasting liquids we've had to ask him to… Continue reading Doing the joy dance (or: popping pills)

 In the past couple of months, I've had to make an unexpected transition, from patient to caregiver.
 As a caregiver, I am faced with all the uncertainties I faced as a patient, and the additional responsibility of asking an innocent to step into the unknown with me.
-He has placed his trust in me completely,… Continue reading Loss and Control”
+He has placed his trust in me completely,… Continue reading Loss and Control

 My son had one of his most difficult days in weeks today.
 He had a doctors visit, which he physically fought to avoid, followed by the realization that he will need bloodwork tomorrow and monthly afterwards.
 At the doctor's office he heard that he has something else wrong with him -- Lead -- that will… Continue reading Storms and fevers

 One of the more challenging parenting experiences I've had in years has been the process of helping my son to accept and support our efforts to treat his Lyme disease.
 He dislikes medicine (in general) and especially dislikes medicine that has a bad aftertaste (as his Ceftin does).
 As a result, we have in the… Continue reading Helping a 6 year old to buy into his own treatment